-Cloud and virtualization represent crucial components of IT operations and are indispensable daily of an IT professional working in the cybersecurity landscape.
-The CompTIA Security + Certification has become a worldwide standard for recognizing competence in IT security and cloud and virtualization concepts are a fundamental component of this course.
+Cloud and virtualization represent crucial components of IT operations and are indispensable for an IT professional working in cybersecurity.
+The CompTIA Security+ certification has become a worldwide standard for recognizing competence in IT security and cloud and virtualization concepts are a fundamental component of this course.

-In general, cloud, also known as cloud computing, is a way that allows running application software and storing data in central computer systems and providing access to them to customers or other users through the Internet.
+In general, the cloud, also known as cloud computing, is a way that allows running application software and storing data in central computer systems and providing access to them to customers or other users through the internet.

-According to NIST, Cloud model is composed of five essential features, three service models, and four deployment models.
+According to NIST, the cloud model is composed of five essential features, three service models and four deployment models.

 The essential features of cloud computing are divided into five principles:

-Broad network access: The access to resources in the Cloud is available through multiple types of devices.
-This not only includes the most common devices (laptops, workstations, etc.) but also this includes mobile phones, and so on.
+- Broad network access: access to resources in the cloud is available through multiple types of devices.
+This not only includes the most common devices like laptops, workstations, mobile phones and so on.

-Measured service: Allows for aspects of the cloud service to be controlled and monitored by the cloud provider.
+- Measured service: this allows for aspects of the cloud service to be controlled and monitored by the cloud provider.
 This is crucial for billing, access control, resource optimization, capacity planning and other tasks.

-There are two main varieties of SaaS, namely (i) vertical SaaS, which has the capacity to provide a software which response the needs of an activity (e.g., healthcare software, agriculture, finance activities, etc.); and (ii) horizontal SaaS, with products focused on a software category (marketing, sales, developer tools) but are industry agnostic.
+There are two main varieties of SaaS, namely (i) vertical SaaS, can provide software that responds to the needs of activity (think healthcare software, agriculture, finance activities etc.); and (ii) horizontal SaaS, with products focused on a software category (marketing, sales or developer tools) but are industry agnostic.

-Infrastructure as a Service (IaaS): This model provides IT infrastructure on rent — hardware is supplied by an external cloud provider and managed by the customer.
-The infrastructure includes servers, virtual machines, operating systems, storage, network, etc. IaaS results in the use of a cloud orchestration technology.
-Some resources are Open Stack, Apache Cloudstack or Open Nebula .
+Infrastructure as a service (IaaS): This model provides IT infrastructure on rent — hardware is supplied by an external cloud provider and managed by the customer.
+The infrastructure includes servers, virtual machines, operating systems, storage, network and more.
+IaaS results in the use of cloud orchestration technology.
+Some resources are Open Stack, Apache Cloudstack or Open Nebula.

 Here are the leading cloud deployment models currently defined in the literature.

-Public Cloud: Public cloud is based on the standard cloud computing model.
-The service provider makes resources, such as virtual machines (VMs), applications or storage, available to the worldwide through the Internet.
+Public cloud: public cloud is based on the standard cloud computing model.
+The service provider makes resources, such as virtual machines (VMs), applications or storage, available worldwide through the internet.
 This type of service can be free or offered on a pay-per-usage model.